etharalrehaili/TaskM1W2D3/README.md

 # Class Task: Design a login screen for an Android app using XML layouts ✨

-This Task is the a Class Task of the **‪Full-Stack Android Training**, it is a Login Screen using XML Layouts
+This Task is a Class Task of the **‪Full-Stack Android Training**, it is a Login Screen using XML Layouts

 ## Task Requirements 🎯